17 best writing jobs in 2026 showing high paying freelance and remote writing careers and how to start today

 What They Do

-Write content published under someone else’s name.
+Ghostwriters create content published under someone else’s name, including books, articles, and speeches.

 Skills Required